-The remuneration of each director has been disclosed to the nearest thousand dollars with breakdown of base salary, variable bonus, directors' fees and other benefits in percentage terms.
+The remuneration of each director has been disclosed in the exact amount with a breakdown of base salary, variable bonus, directors' fees and other benefits in percentage terms.
+There are no stock options granted, share-based incentives and awards and other longterm incentives for FY2022.

 Other than Mr Lee Sze Leong, the Managing Director/ CEO, and Mr Lee Sze Siong, the Deputy Managing Director, the remaining four (4) Board members are Non-Executive Directors.
-The aggregate Directors' fees to be paid to the Non-Executive Directors are subject to the approval of shareholders at the Company's AGM.
+The aggregate Directors' fees are subject to the approval of shareholders at the Company's AGM.

-Directors' remuneration with the breakdown of fees is shown in the Directors' Remuneration section in page 145.
+Directors' remuneration with the breakdown of fees is shown in the Directors' Remuneration section in page 164.